AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 ## Normal terms

+$\beta$-normal terms are terms which cannot be reduced by left-to-right application of the $\beta$ conversion rule.
+Additionally we require $\eta$-normality as well.
+Here, there are two choices: normal forms are either *$\eta$-short* or *$\eta$-long*.
+The former means that terms cannot be rewritten by right-to-left $\eta$-conversion, while the latter is the same with the other direction. $\eta$-short terms may be smaller than $\eta$-long ones.
+However, $\eta$-long normal terms can be produced more efficiently by evaluation, and they also confer a significant advantage for formal reasoning.
+Namely, with $\beta$-normal $\eta$-long forms, *every term with a function type is a $\lambda$ term*.
+This is a rather useful uniqueness property.

 Our definition of normal forms is entirely standard: they are either lambdas or *neutral* terms of base type, and neutral terms are variables applied to zero of more normal arguments:
+\pagebreak

 ~~~{.agda}
     -- NormalForm.agda